Stocks Rise, Dollar Eases As Investors Focus On US Inflation - UrduPoint

 The reading "seems very unlikely to offer compelling evidence of a slowdown needed for the Fed to pull away from its aggressive inflation-fighting mode", said SPI Asset Management analyst Stephen Innes.

-Oil prices retreated on expectations of weaker demand amid a cost-of-living crisis.

-A rise in US crude stockpiles was partly responsible for a 10-percent drop in prices last week.
+Oil prices gained, making good some of the losses from last week, when a rise in US crude stockpiles was partly responsible for a 10-percent drop in prices.

 Both main oil contracts have lost all the gains seen in the wake of Russia's invasion of Ukraine, which led the United States and Europe to ban imports of Russian crude, hammering already thin supplies.